HasanIjaz-HB/Quantum-Computing-Before-Workshop/README.md

 # Quantum-Computing
-Quantum Computing - Codes and Exercises from Workshop by QTurkey
+Quantum Computing - Codes and Exercises from beforeWorkshop by QTurkey